benhurley/bigcigarguy/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: Taylormade Apparel For Cigar Buffs Since 2018
+      text: Life's Too Short for Stale Cigars and Boring Merch.
       color: text-dark
       type: TitleBlock
     subtitle: ''
     text: >
-      Big Cigar Guy was made for those that love blasting a smooth ‘gar on the weekends, or enjoying a cold one after a day filled with corporate wins.
+      Big Cigar Guy was made for those that don't take life too serious, love blasting a smooth ‘gar on the weekends, and indulge in a cold beverage after a day filled with corporate wins.
     actions:
       - type: Button
         label: Visit Our Shop